wyntau/lint-recently/README.md

 ```

 ## Thanks
-Thanks to [lint-staged](https://github.com/okonet/lint-staged) specially.
+Special thanks to [lint-staged](https://github.com/okonet/lint-staged).
 The project was heavily inspired by lint-staged, and many code was directly borrowed from lint-staged.

 ## License
 MIT